-The following is an overview of the key terms of NAB Capital Notes 5.
-It is important that you read this Prospectus and the Terms in full before deciding whether to invest in NAB Capital Notes 5.
-If you do not fully understand how NAB Capital Notes 5 work or the risks associated with them, you should seek advice from your financial adviser or other professional adviser.
+The following is an overview of the key terms of NAB Capital Notes 7.
+It is important that you read this Prospectus and the Terms in full before deciding whether to invest in NAB Capital Notes 7.
+If you do not fully understand how NAB Capital Notes 7 work or the risks associated with them or if you have any questions about the Offer, NAB Capital Notes 7 or the Notes Target Market, you should contact your Syndicate Broker or a qualified financial adviser.

-The full Terms are contained in Appendix A. Rights and liabilities attaching to NAB Capital Notes 5 may also arise under the Corporations Act, ASX Listing Rules and other applicable laws.
+The full Terms are contained in Appendix A. Rights and liabilities attaching to NAB Capital Notes 7 may also arise under the Corporations Act, ASX Listing Rules and other applicable laws.

-A table comparing the key features of NAB Capital Notes 5 and other investments in NAB (including Ordinary Shares) is set out in Section 2.10.
+A table comparing the key features of NAB Capital Notes 7 and other investments in NAB (including Ordinary Shares) is set out in Section 2.10.